-If they’re down to give tracking a shot but feel restricted by smaller ranges (at WAG, we suggest ending each day within 5g of protein and carbs and within 2g of fat for “optimal” consistency) try widening their ranges.
+If you're down to give tracking a shot but feel restricted by smaller ranges (at WAG, we suggest ending each day with 5g of protein and carbs and within 2g of fat for “optimal” consistency), try widening your target ranges.

 Estimate Macro Intake

-Maybe your client is down to aim for targets but getting out a food scale for every single meal isn’t something they’re able or willing to do.
+Maybe you're down to aim for targets, but getting out a food scale for every single meal isn’t something you're willing or able to do.

-If weighing, and measuring food is too overwhelming or time-consuming at first, a client could start by estimating their intake based on general knowledge of food.
-It may be easier for them to estimate using cups and spoons vs. grams and ounces as these tend to be more visual measurements.
+If weighing, and measuring food is too overwhelming or time-consuming at first, start by estimating your intake based on your general food knowledge.
+It may be easier to estimate using cups and spoons vs. grams and ounces as these tend to be more visual measurements.

-Speaking of visuals, here is a great resource you can share with them:
+Speaking of visuals, here is a great resource to save!

-But, if your client has very time-dependent goals or wants to see progress ASAP, you’ll need to let your client know that this isn’t the most precise option and actions and expectations need to align in terms of how fast (or slow) they may see progress.
+If you have a very time-dependent goal or want to see progress as quickly as possible, consider that this isn’t the most precise option and actions and expectations need to align in terms of how fast (or slow) you may see progress.

-So much of this depends on what they’re willing to do to reach their goal and it is your job as a coach to help them decide what will keep their journey sustainable long-term and minimize frustration along the way.
+So much of this depends on what you're willing to do to reach your goal, and a coach can help decide what will keep your journey sustainable long-term and minimize frustration along the way.

 Track General Intake

-If hitting macro targets is overwhelming, that doesn’t mean they need to forgo tracking altogether.
-Suggest tracking general intake of food on a daily basis.
-This will help your client learn what is in their food and get to know their tracking app (we love MacrosFirst!) without aiming for exact numbers.
+If hitting macro targets is overwhelming, that doesn’t mean you need to forgo tracking altogether.
+Try tracking your normal daily intake of food without aiming for targets.
+This will help you learn what is in your food and get to know your tracking app (we love MacrosFirst!) without the pressure of aiming for exact numbers.

 Start with One Macro

-If a client wants to track, but tracking everything feels like a big jump, try tracking ONE macro instead of all three.
-At WAG, we typically start with protein as it is the thing clients usually fall under if they don’t keep it top of mind.
-Protein also keeps a client feel fuller and will help stabilize their blood sugar which will decrease cravings for other foods that may not “fit their macros”.
+If you want to track, but tracking everything feels like a big jump, try tracking ONE macro instead of all three.
+At WAG, we typically start with protein as it is the easiest to undereat if you're not diligent.
+Protein will also keep you fuller and will help stabilize your blood sugar which will decrease cravings for other, less healthy options.

 Build a Balanced Plate